 There is a lot of pressure placed on the honeymoon and post-honeymoon sex couples "should" be having.
 It's like if you're not doing it 24/7, each time putting the Kama Sutra to shame, there is something wrong with your relationship.
 This isn't true at all.
 It's not always incredible, lusty, mind-blowing orgasms right after a wedding.
 Just because you've been having sex for years and feel like you've perfected every technique in the book, doesn't mean your sex life will suddenly magnify times 100,000 now that you're married and dripping (pun intended) in newlywed bliss.

-According to psychologist Dr. Brandy Engler, newlyweds should focus on these three problem areas to ensure they keep their sex life satisfactory.
+According to psychologist Dr. Brandy Engler, newlyweds should focus on a few key problem areas to ensure they keep their sex life poppin'.

 Dr. Brandy Engler is a psychologist and author of The Men on My Couch, Stories of Sex, Love, and Psychotherapy.
 She specializes in relationships and sexuality and runs a private practice in Los Angeles, California.